I. SELECTED PUBLICATIONS & TECHNICAL STUDIES - By Joel W. Grossman, Ph.D.

 [Note: To "See" and Download Articles: Right click on Adobe pdf link and pick Open in New Window]

-in Press: Grossman, Joel W., Clara Chang and Timothy C. Kenna.
+In press Grossman, Joel W., Clara Chang and Timothy C. Kenna.
 “Early Gold and Bronze from Waywaka (Andahuaylas, Apurimac, Peru): New Dates and XRF Analysis.
 Andean Past.
 Vol. 13.

 2019a Grossman, Joel W., Robert J. Taylor, and Eri Weinstein, “Trace Element Time Markers as Proxies for the Calibration of Civil War-Era Sediment Accumulations at the West Point Foundry,” IA: The Journal of the Society for Industrial Archeology 42, no. 2 (2016).

 2019b Grossman, Joel W., Joseph E. Diamond and Eri Weinstein.
 “The Pre-contact ‘Haul Road’ Site, West Point Foundry, Cold Spring, New York: 4,400 years of Microstratigraphic Deposition”.
 Journal of Mid-Atlantic Archaeology, No. 35

 2018 Grossman Joel W. “A Brief commentary on ‘South of the Rio Grande: Helmut De Terra and the Tepexpan Man of Mexico’ By Daniel Schávelzon and Ana Igareta.
 HAIG: Newsletter of the History of Archaeology Interest Group.
 Society for American Archaeology.
 Volume 8, Number 2, August.